How Does the YouTube Shorts Algorithm Work in 2025?

 The Silver Lining

-Getting more YouTube views is always a hot topic, and we're guessing that's why so many of you want to understand the Shorts algorithm!
+Getting more YouTube views is always a hot topic, and that's why so many of you want to understand the Shorts algorithm!

 But some of you may be thinking, What do these views mean in the long run?
 Sure, the big numbers look good, but how do you translate that into more valuable, monetizable views?